Is a knee wall in your landscaping plans?

 A simple rock with address numbers gives the same effect as a traditional knee wall.

 A large boulder with address numbers can take the place of a traditional knee wall in a more natural/rustic landscape.
 Notice the light in front of the boulder to create a highlight at night.
-Again, the homeowner rightly chose to include the boulder in a large island garden bed where low-growing plants can provide a natural backdrop for the boulder.
+Again, the homeowner wisely chose to include the boulder in a large island garden bed where low-growing plants can provide a natural backdrop for the boulder.

 Small architectural knee wall reflects the home's architecture.